gavinlyonsrepo/blobworld/README.md

 Installation
 ---------------------

+* Download latest release from github
+* Enter the directory
-Install using the setup.py file
+* Install using the setup.py file

 Usage
 ----------------